Austria profile - Timeline

 2002 August - Devastating floods as Danube bursts banks following torrential rain.

-2002 November - Schuessel's People's Party makes sweeping gains in general election, largely at expense of far-right Freedom Party.
-Coalition talks start.
+2002 November - Wolfgang Schuessel's People's Party makes sweeping gains in elections, largely at expense of Freedom Party.

 2003 May - Pension reform plans spark first nationwide strike action in several decades.